SGInikwo/ObjectReconstruction/README.md

 **[2]** Marí Roger (2017). *Multi-view 3D Reconstruction via Depth Map Fusion for a Smartphone Application*.

-If you find this software or some part of it useful, please cite it as:

 ```
   @misc{mari2017depthfusion,
     author = "Roger Mar{\'i}",